vai2020/The_dice_game/README.md

    sources relating to the game
 9) Will have a score card for the game

-I plan to start on April 8th and finish the game on or before April 17th.
+Link to live site on github: https://github.com/vai2020/The_dice_game

 Game rules: Each dice has numbers from 1 to 6.
 When Computer's randomly generated number is higher than User's, then Computer wins.
 If User's randomly generated number is higher than Computer's, then User wins.
 If bothh parties's randomly generated numbers are the same, it's a tie game.